Fijian Australians

 Fijian Australians refers to Australian citizens or residents of Australia who are of ethnic iTaukei or Indian descent.
 Most Fijians Australians live in New South Wales (Sydney), Queensland (Brisbane) and Victoria (Melbourne).

 People born in Fiji as a percentage of the population in Sydney divided geographically by postal area, as of the 2011 census.

 Australia is home to the largest Fijian population in the world outside Fiji itself.

 According to the 2011 Australian census 48,141 Australians were born in Fiji.
-Most Fijians in Australia are Indo-Fijians.
+Most Fijians in Australia are Fiji Hindi-speaking Indo-Fijians.
 In 2011, 57% of Fijian-born reported either 'Indian' or 'Fijian-Indian' ancestry.

 Many Fijian Australians have established names for themselves in professional Australian sport, particularly in rugby union, rugby league and Australian rules football.